forsythe/comp4321-findr/README.md

 `service.parser`	| Holds the parser interface, and any implementations.
 Classes which take a URL and return a Webpage object `service.searcher`	| Holds the searcher interface, and any implementations.
 Classes which take a query and return a list of results
 `service.spider`	| Holds the spider interface, and any implementations.
-Does crawling and indexing together as an action `services.stemming`	| Utility functions for stopword removal and removing.
+Does crawling and indexing together as an action `service.stemming`	| Utility functions for stopword removal and removing.

 ## TODO
 search for TODO in the code